 Tip: Bookmark sites beforehand to make sure they work.

 The Ultimate Dictation Machine

 Next time you want to do some collaborative writing, such as asking children to describe their family traditions, plug your laptop into a computer projector and start up any word processor.
-You can also use a regular computer monitor, but it's not nearly as fun.
 Set the font setting to large so that it is easy to see from any part of the room.
 As children talk, type so that they can see their language appearing on the large screen.
 Once they finish talking, reduce the type down to regular size, and print a copy for every child to take home.
 It's a great language experience.

 Make Yourself a Low-Budget Elmo